Type 2 Diabetes Content

-Type 2 diabetes is an elevation in blood sugars that occurs when a sugar called glucose can’t get into your fat and muscles where it is needed.
+Type 2 diabetes is an elevation in blood sugars that occurs when a sugar called glucose can’t get into your muscles where it is needed.
 Elevated blood glucose damages the lining of blood vessels leading to a range of complications in various organs of the body.

 The number of people diagnosed with diabetes is increasing.
 The 8th edition of the International Diabetes Federation’s (IDF) Diabetes Atlas released in 2017, estimated that: